Art Projects We've Loved for Kindergarten Homeschool

 Our homeschool style + Priorities

 Before I could even begin to narrow down curriculum choices, I had to articulate what our goals and priorities were for home education – essentially, what “style” or method would work best for us.
 There are several popular methods of homeschooling, and it looks like we’ll be blending aspects of a couple of them.
-I like the structure and predictability of a thorough open-and-go curriculum (Traditional), but we want more than just workbooks.
+I like the structure and predictability of an open-and-go curriculum (Traditional), but we want more than just workbooks, too.
 It’s important to us to emphasize reading, art, nature, music and scripture (Charlotte Mason), and I’m excited that a lot of our curriculum has a common thread of foundational faith teachings.
 I want field trips, outings, cooking together, and camping and hunting with her daddy to all contribute to her overall education, too.
 There are learning opportunities everywhere!

 Trusting my own discernment

 Researching curriculum was incredibly intimidating for me.
 One of the main advantages to homeschooling is getting to tailor what we do to her strengths, abilities, personality, and interests, so I didn’t want to pick something that ended up feeling “wrong” for her, something that didn’t challenge her enough, something too rigid or not rigid enough.
-I set a goal to have our choices made by May, and started to familiarize myself with some of the more popular options several months prior, looking through scopes and sequences, reading reviews and sifting through comparison blogs.
+I set a goal to have our choices made by June 1, and started to familiarize myself with some of the more popular options several months prior, looking through scopes and sequences, reading reviews and sifting through comparison blogs.
 I knew at some point I just had to trust my own discernment, place my orders, and know that nothing is set in stone.
 If something ends up not working, we can always shift and try something else.

 I shared more details about our specific curriculum choices HERE!